swampdruid/hylia/src/posts/a-simple-post.md

 ---
-title: A simple post
+title: About Crypto Ghostwriter
-date: 2020-06-08
+date: 2021-07-28
 tags:
+- about
+- intro
 - demo-content
 - simple-post
 - blog
+image: "/images/screen-shot-2021-07-28-at-2-31-14-pm.png"

 ---
-A simple post to demonstrate how a normal blog post looks on Hylia.
-Content is all set in the “Body” field as markdown and Eleventy transforms it into a proper HTML post.
-You can also edit the markdown file directly if you prefer not to use the CMS.
+> A simple post to demonstrate how a normal blog post looks on Hylia.
+Content is
+> all set in the “Body” field as markdown and Eleventy transforms it into a proper
+> HTML post.
+You can also edit the markdown file directly if you prefer not to use
+> the CMS.

 How about a `<blockquote>`?